davidswords/AirQualityExplorer/README.md

 6. Additionally, you can view a simple interactive map of the pollutant data from different countries gathered so far by visiting [http://localhost:8888](http://localhost:8888).

-Certainly!
-Here's an updated version of the API endpoints section that includes the information about using the default credentials to access the Postgres database:

 ### API Endpoints

 ### Retrieve Measurements by Pollutant